forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 #  Wave DatasetUtils

 Wave DatasetUtils is a reference implementation of the Analytics cloud External data API.
+This tool is free to use, but it is not officially supported by Salesforce.
+This is a community project that have not been officially tested or documented.
+Please do not contact Salesforce for support when using this application.

 ## Downloading DatasetUtils